-Mission and evangelism

-Over the last couple of years the church has continued to move forward in its mission and evangelism to the community.
-Our Associate Vicar has spent time developing this with the Pioneer Community Worker and others from the congregation and during the year we had several opportunities as a church to come together and engage in outreach events and the following list, extracted from the most recent APCM report, gives a flavour:
+Mission and evangelism Over the last couple of years the church has continued to move forward in its mission and evangelism to the community, both inviting people in and going out into the community to meet people where they are.
+Our Associate Vicar has spent time developing this with the Pioneer Community Worker and others from the congregation and over the year we have several opportunities as a church to come together and engage in a variety of outreach events.

-- We began with a week of prayer at the church inviting the community to come in and experience our different prayer stations.
-Some of us also went around the parish knocking on doors and asking people if they had any prayer requests.

-It was amazing to see so much positive response with people wanting prayer.

-- At Easter 2016 we began a new Good

-Friday service in the morning to welcome

-in families from the community and it was

-well attended.
-We had the opportunity to

-talk about the real meaning of Easter in a

-relaxed child-friendly environment.
-This was

-then followed by the procession of the cross

-with some of the Nepali church joining us to

-worship and pray on the top of Sand Hill.

-- In the summer we had our annual cream tea which is always a highlight of the year!

-- In 2016 we were able to celebrate the Queen's 90th birthday with our church family and members of our community.
-We shared a little about the Queen's Christian faith and we gave away attractive especially produced evangelistic booklets.

-- We also changed the way

-we did our 'Light Party' (at

-Hallowe'en) thanks to our

-Pioneer Community Worker.

-We lit up the front of our

-church and invited people

-who were trick or treating

-to come and join us for hot

-chocolate and some activities.

-We gave away over 300

-hot chocolates and had lots

-of people come along and

-join us.
-It was a great way

-to bless the community.

-- We also began prayer walking around the parish twice a month on Sunday mornings in 2016 during both services.

-It has been fascinating walking the roads of our parish and seeing the homes and people who live there.
-We have found this has helped us to pray in different ways and we believe it will make a spiritual difference to our parish.

-- Just before Christmas we took our special Christmas leaflets and hand delivered them to all the homes in our parish.
-We were able to talk with people we met and personally invite them to come along to our Christmas services.

-The Parish mission team

-The Parish Mission Team brought together those sharing a passion for mission and evangelism and they began meeting in September 2016.
+The Parish mission team The Parish Mission Team brought together those sharing a passion for mission and evangelism and they began meeting in September 2016.
 They met fortnightly to pray together and consider opportunities for mission in our parish and beyond.
 They explored the possibilities of forming new Fresh Expressions of Church, Missional Communities and church planting, following recommendations from the Vision Steering Group that was meeting at that time.
 Not currently meeting, they could resume if a new vicar would find this resource helpful.

-Baptisms and thanksgivings, weddings and funerals

-In 2016 we had eight baptisms and thanksgivings at the church.
+9.2 Baptisms and thanksgivings, weddings and funerals In 2017 we had two baptisms and thanksgivings at the church.
 A number of these were for residents who live in our parish and we have been able to meet with them and do some preparation classes.
 This has given us the chance to share the gospel with those who don't normally come to church and help them on their faith journey.
 We have very few weddings and funerals at Good Shepherd: a maximum of three or four weddings and around ten funerals in an average year.

-Community engagement (Also see 14.0 below)

-We are key members of the Mayfield Community Partnership group and meetings are attended on behalf of the church.
+9.3 Community engagement (Also see 14.0 below) We are key members of the Mayfield Community Partnership group and meetings are attended on behalf of the church.
 We are continuing to look at ways in which we can work together to serve the needs of our community and bless each other.

-At Christmas we lead the Mayfield Carol Service and at Harvest we lead a special service for them in the new community garden.
-We also get involved in the community litter picks and annual fun day they have.
+At Christmas we lead the Mayfield Carol Service and at Harvest 2017 we led a special service in the new community garden.
+We also get involved in the community litter picks and annual fun day.
 Our two afternoon Christingle services attract capacity congregations of around 150 each and have proved to be a significant outreach.